 - How do killer whales search, detect, and capture seals?
 What are the key ecological, social, and/or anthropogenic factors influencing foraging effort and feeding success?

 - Do killer whales in Scotland show any signs of prey limitation?
 How do their fat store body condition (inferred from body shape) compare to other killer whale populations around the world?

 Study area: the project focuses on inshore predator-prey interactions, which often involve seal prey and are readily available to land-based visual observation.
 These interactions typically occur within few metres or hundreds of metres of the shoreline, but from land-based vantage points, sightings of killer whales can be made as far as 5 km distance.
 We also carry out passive acoustic monitoring (PAM).
 PAM complement visual observation efforts by listening at all weather conditions, day and night, and at less land-accessible locations.
 To-date, dedicated field work involving both visual and acoustic data collection has focused on Shetland and Orkney.

-As well as collecting new data, the project will bring together and analyze existing data from collaborators and citizen scientists.
-The project is currently focusing on three distinct research approaches:
+Data collection and integration: as well as collecting new data, the project brings together and analyzes existing data from collaborators and citizen scientists.
+The project is currently focusing on three data-driven approaches: